aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ## Enable Cloud Database

-The Amplify CLI and Amplify library make it easy to perform create, read, update, and delete ("CRUD") actions against data stored in the cloud through simple API calls in your JavaScript app.
+The Amplify CLI and Amplify library make it easy to perform create, read, update, and delete ("CRUD") operations against the data stored in the cloud, through simple API calls in your app.

-First, you need to create a database.
+First, you need to create a NoSQL database.

 **To create a database**